TetraPlex-org/.github/profile/README.md

 Welcome to TetraPlex, the internet platform that uses anonymity as a means to drive communication, knowledge and understanding.

-We are a pre-seed early stage startup looking for potential co-founders.
+We are a pre-seed early stage startup looking for potential co-founders and team members.

 We are open source and open to collaborators henceforth additional features maybe raised as issues using this [feature template](.github/ISSUE_TEMPLATE/feature_request.md).